 Particle Control for CMC Processing and Performance

 In ceramic matrix composite systems, powder performance depends on more than material chemistry alone.
-Particle size, distribution, morphology, purity, and surface characteristics can influence how the powder flows, packs, disperses, and interacts with the surrounding matrix.
+Particle size, particle size distribution, morphology, purity, and surface characteristics can influence how the powder flows, packs, disperses, and interacts with the surrounding matrix.

 Washington Mills works with CMC producers to evaluate silicon carbide powder characteristics against specific processing methods, matrix systems, and performance requirements.
 By controlling key particle variables, CARBOREX® powders support more consistent matrix integration, improved packing behavior, and repeatable composite production.